 Are you a smoker?
 If so, your smoking will affect your recovery.
-Try to stop smoking at least six weeks before your surgery as smoking can delay healing, especially in foot and ankle surgery.
+Try to stop smoking at least 6 weeks before your surgery and at least 12 weeks after surgery as smoking can delay healing, especially in foot and ankle surgery.

 Smoking can significantly reduce the blood flow through the smallest blood vessels and this altered blood flow is often not evident to the naked eye.
 This affects wound healing and may increase healing times.
 If surgery is performed on your bones or joints, smoking may delay bone healing times or lead to a failure of your bone to heal (this is called non-union).
-Your surgeon may delay your surgery until you have stopped smoking.
-Nicotine is one of the factors that delay healing so you should stop taking any nicotine replacement therapies as well.
+Your surgeon may delay your surgery until you have stopped smoking or they may be required to cancel your surgery altogether if the risks associated with continued smoking are too high.
+Nicotine is 1 of the factors that delay healing so you should stop taking any nicotine replacement therapies as well.